What is Phadiatop? A Trusted First-Step in Allergy Screening

 Negative Result

 A negative Phadiatop result makes an IgE-mediated allergic cause for your symptoms less likely.
-This can be reassuring, as it may help narrow down other potential explanations for your symptoms — for instance, non-allergic rhinitis is a common alternative diagnosis.
+This can be reassuring, as it may help narrow down other potential explanations for your symptoms.

 It is worth noting that Phadiatop screens for inhalant allergens only.
 If food allergy or other forms of hypersensitivity are suspected, additional testing may be relevant.